The Mill (newspaper)

-The Mill, also known as The Manchester Mill, is an online newspaper covering Greater Manchester.

-Launched in June 2020, The Mill publishes one in-depth article via email and the web daily to paying members and a weekly digest email to those who subscribe for free.
-During its first year of operation it has gained more than 1,000 paying members and over 13,000 subscribers to its free mailing list.
+The Mill, also known as The Manchester Mill, is an online newspaper covering Greater Manchester, England.
+Launched in June 2020, it publishes in-depth articles via email and the web for paying members alongside shorter versions for free subscribers.
+During its first year of operation, it gained more than 1,000 paying members and over 13,000 subscribers to its free mailing list.

-The publication is primarily funded by subscription revenue, and, since October 2022, is financially self-sustaining.
-It has also received a grant from its hosting platform, Substack, the only UK-based publication to receive a grant from its programme, allowing it to set up two sister publications in other Northern cities: The Tribune in Sheffield, and The Post in Liverpool.
-In 2024, a Glasgow title, The Bell, launched with a London launch to follow.
+The publication is primarily funded by subscription revenue, and, since October 2022, has been financially self-sustaining.
+It has also received a grant from its hosting platform, Substack—the only UK-based publication to receive funding from the programme—which enabled it to establish two sister publications in other northern England cities: The Tribune in Sheffield, and The Post in Liverpool.